 We all want to save money on flights, right?

 Let me walk you through a few Skyscanner tips.
-Of course, you need to be flexible, if you need a direct flight on a certain day you can’t work the same magic, but Skyscanner ( click through to site) will still help you find the best price.
+Of course, you need to be flexible, if you need a direct flight on a certain day you can’t work the same magic, but Skyscanner.net or Skyscanner UK ( click through to the sites ) will still help you find the best price.

 You’ll Love Skyscanner Flexible Dates!

 Enter your departure airport in the FROM box.
 In this case I’ve asked for any airport in the UK, catching a bus to Stanstead or Manchester may be cheaper than paying for a Heathrow flight.
 In the TO box, type every or any and select Everywhere.